 The single best way to protect against the flu is to get vaccinated each fall.
-In 2016, Barnes-Jewish Hospital administered nearly 20,000 free flu shots to those in our community at a variety of locations during the month of October.
+For the 14th consecutive year Barnes-Jewish Hospital offered free flu shots to those in our community during the month of October, 2017.
 This was made possible by funding from The Foundation for Barnes-Jewish Hospital.

 If you were unable to make it to one of our flu shot clinics this year and you are in need of a flu shot, please contact your health care provider or local health department.

 The next free flu shot clinic hosted by Barnes-Jewish Hospital will take place at the beginning of the next flu season, in October, 2018.

 In October 2017, Barnes-Jewish Hospital provided 2017-2018 Flulaval Quadrivalent (4-strain) influenza vaccines at the free flu shot clinics.

 - 0.5-mL single-dose prefilled syringe for those ages 6-months and older

 - Manufactured by ID Biomedical Corporation of Quebec

 The vaccines constitute the following 4 strains:

 - A/Singapore/GP1908/2015(H1N1) IVR 180 - (an A/Michigan/45/2015(H1N1)pdm09-like virus)